MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Get-MgBetaSecurityThreatIntelligenceHostParentHostPair.md

 ## SYNOPSIS
 The hostPairs that are associated with a host, where that host is the childHost and has an incoming pairing with a parentHost.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgSecurityThreatIntelligenceHostParentHostPair](/powershell/module/Microsoft.Graph.Security/Get-MgSecurityThreatIntelligenceHostParentHostPair?view=graph-powershell-1.0)

 ## SYNTAX